-In response to complaints from pro-alien groups that the public charge rules were “draconian” and “anti-immigrant,” the Clinton administration back peddled, redefining “public charge” to allow both legal and illegal aliens to collect most types of welfare benefits without penalty.
+In response to complaints from “immigrant rights” groups that the public charge rules were “draconian” and “anti-immigrant,” the Clinton administration backpedaled, redefining “public charge” to allow both legal and illegal aliens to collect most types of welfare benefits without penalty.

 What is the Trump administration doing to keep immigrants off public assistance?

-The Trump Administration has promised to restore integrity to the public charge grounds of admissibility and deportability.
-It also plans to attempt to make alien use of public benefits programs a consideration during the naturalization process.
+The Trump administration promised to restore integrity to the public charge grounds of admissibility and deportability.
+It is also encouraging USCIS staff to consider the use of public benefits a during the naturalization process.

 Why is this so important?